ggil10/ggil10/README.md

-- 👋 Hi, I’m @ggil10
+- 👋 Hi, I’m @ggil10:
 - 👀 I’m interested in DATA ANALYTICS, MACHINE LEARNING, IA, CYBERSECURITY, CRIPTO, BLOCKCHAINS, TRADING, BOT LAUNCHING...
 - 🌱 I’m currently learning IN MY UNIVERSITY (SYSTEMS ENGINEERING) AND VIA UDEMY ABOUT THE PREVIOUS TOPICS.
-- 💞️ I’m looking to collaborate on ANY PROYECTS, IM DOWN TO LEARN IN ANY TOPIC
+- 💞️ I’m looking to collaborate on ANY PROYECTS, IM DOWN TO LEARN ABOUT ANY TOPIC AND ANY PROYECT.
 - 📫 How to reach me INSTAGRAM: @ggil10; G-MAIL: gabrielgilgarcia10@gmail.com;

 <!---